Joel-Cornfield/Joel-Cornfield/README.md

 <h1 align="center">Hi 👋, I'm Joel Cornfield</h1>
 <h3 align="center">A passionate computer science graduate from the University of Western Australia in Perth.</h3>

-- 🌱 I’m currently learning **Advanced Algorithms, Cybersecurity, etc**
+- 🌱 I’m currently working on various individual projects and continuing to advance my skills.

 - 📫 How to reach me **cornfieldjoel@gmail.com**